jaineet17/ai-interview-agent/SOLUTION_NARRATIVE.md

 ## Conclusion

 The AI Interview Agent demonstrates how LLMs can be effectively applied to create realistic, adaptive interview experiences.
 The recent enhancements have significantly improved response quality assessment, error handling, and overall system robustness, making it a valuable tool for interview practice and candidate screening.
+The new multi-layer fallback systems ensure a smooth user experience even when facing technical challenges with LLM services or output parsing.